Sarkozy not seeking ECB mandate change, aides

 The Frankfurt-based ECB defines and implements euro zone monetary policy, conducts foreign exchange operations and looks after the foreign reserves of Europe’s central banks.

-It expanded its role as Europe’s debt crisis exploded, first by buying up struggling countries’ debt on the secondary market and more recently by lending banks 1 trillion euros in cheap three-year funds.

-Hollande’s election manifesto calls for the ECB to have a role in driving economic growth.
-He also wants a recent European pact on budget stability renegotiated to add pro-growth clauses.
+Hollande’s election manifesto also calls for the bank to have a role in encouraging economic growth in the euro zone, and he also wants a recent European pact on budget stability renegotiated to add pro-growth clauses.

-Sarkozy, who made a show of standing shoulder-to-shoulder with Merkel in Europe’s debt crisis, has raised eyebrows by calling for trade protection and vowing to pull France out of the EU’s open-border Schengen zone unless external frontiers are tightened.

-Etienne Gernelle, editorial director of weekly news magazine Le Point, told BFM TV Sarkozy and other candidates were merely using Europe as a punching bag.
+Etienne Gernelle, editorial director of weekly news magazine Le Point, told BFM TV that he saw Sarkozy’s comments on the ECB as pure electioneering, adding that all the election candidates were being irresponsible by using Europe as a punching bag.

 ”They all talk nonsense on Europe because it’s easy, it’s not there to defend itself,“ he said. ”It’s totally irresponsible on the part of all French politicians.